Terry Brown (football manager)

 Terry Brown (born 5 August 1952) is an English football manager and former player.
-He is the former Chairman at Basingstoke Town and formerly managed Margate, AFC Wimbledon, Aldershot Town, Hayes and Basingstoke Town.
+He is a former chairman of Basingstoke Town and has managed Margate, AFC Wimbledon, Aldershot Town, Hayes and Basingstoke Town.
 He is currently head of football operations of his former club Aldershot Town.

 Playing career

 Born in Hillingdon, London, Brown joined Hayes from local football as a 19-year-old and made his debut against Enfield Town in April 1971.
 He became a regular during the next season and was part of the team which first defeated Football League opposition in Bristol Rovers.
 He caught the attention of scouts from Fulham and Millwall, and was selected for the FA Amateur XI.
 Either side of a short spell with Sutton United in 1974, Brown played for Slough Town from 1973 to 1977, before rejoining Hayes, where he stayed until October 1979.
 In both spells with Hayes he made a total of 148 appearances and scored 45 goals.
 Brown left for Wokingham Town, where he played well into the 1980s.

 Before becoming a manager he coached Wokingham Town, for whom he had also played.